My Love (Mary J. Blige song)

-"My Love" is a song by American R&B singer Mary J. Blige from her 1992 debut album, What's the 411?
-The song was co-written by singer-songwriter Kenny Greene and Dave Hall, who served as the song's original producer.
+"My Love" is a song by American R&B singer Mary J. Blige from her debut album, What's the 411?
+(1992).
+The song, released by Uptown and MCA Records, was co-written by singer-songwriter Kenny Greene and Dave Hall, who served as the song's original producer.
+It peaked at number 23 on the US Billboard Hot R&B/Hip-Hop Songs chart and at number 29 on the UK Singles Chart in 1994, becoming Blige's second single to reach the top 40 in the United Kingdom.

 Lyrics and composition

 The lyrics discuss Mary J. Blige's relationship with her ex-lover, after his failed relationship with the woman he left Blige for he wants to come back and start over.
 This causes her to wonder "what you're gonna do without my love?"

 Versions

 The original version is featured on Blige's debut album.
-A Teddy Riley-produced remix of the song, featuring rapper Heavy D, was released a promotional single in 1994; this version is found on Blige's 1993 What's the 411?
+A Teddy Riley-produced remix of the song, featuring rapper Heavy D, was released as a promotional single in 1994; this version is found on Blige's 1993 What's the 411?
 Remix album, in a longer form.

-Chart performance

-The song peaked at number 23 on the US Hot R&B/Hip-Hop Songs chart and at number 29 on the UK Singles Chart in 1994, becoming Blige's second single to reach the top 40 in the United Kingdom.